krazykoder/Java-Quick-Start/src/main/java/com/tow/core/Streams.md

     List<String> strings = Stream.of("how", "to", "do", "in", "java")
                         .collect(Collectors.toList());

-    However, the same process doesn’t work on streams of primitives.
+    However, the same process doesnt work on streams of primitives.
     //Compilation Error !!
     IntStream.of(1,2,3,4,5)
         .collect(Collectors.toList());